jpueberbach4/bp.markets.ingest/dukascopy/README.md

   Adding valid_from, valid_to attributes on sessions to allow for different session allocation for specific dateranges.
 - Strange quirk with the SGD.IDX.
 H4 \
   1m data is present, outside of 4H timeframes, creating a candle we dont see in MT4.
 What to do with it? (research)
-- Wildcard support on the timezone stuff to add a "default fallback"
 - Perhaps other things....

 It's a limited list.
 Looks actually pretty good.